AntareepDey/practice-projects/README.txt

-1. The first Program is a classic HANGMAN PROGRAM .
+1. The first Program is a classic HANGMAN game .
 2. The second one is about a number guessing game.